-1522 d.
-Enter RSA Log Capture as the name of the Role.
-1523 e.
-Choose All Privileges > Global > Diagnostics as the only privilege for this role.
-1524 2.
-Create a local ESXi user as follows: 1525 1526 1527 a.
+- d.
+Enter RSA Log Capture as the name of the Role. - e.
+Choose All Privileges > Global > Diagnostics as the only privilege for this role. - 2.
+Create a local ESXi user as follows: - a.
 From the Left navigation pane, click on the ESXI host, then click the Users or Local Users & Groups tab.
-The name of the tab depends on the credentials you used to log onto the ESXI host.
-1528 b.
-Right-click on the Users tab, then click Add.
-1529 c.
-Enter rsa-vcenter-logs in the Login field, and choose a strong password.
-1530 3.
-Assign the role to the local user as follows: 1531 a.
-From the Left navigation pane, click on the ESXI host, then click the Permissions tab.
-1532 b.
-Right-click in the Permissions table, then click Add Permission .
-1533 c.
-In the dialog box, under the Assigned Role drop-down menu, choose RSA Log Capture .
-1534 1535 d.
-Under Users and Groups, click Add The Select Users and Groups dialog box is displayed.
-1536 1537 e.
-In the dialog box, leave the Domain value as (server), and select the rsa-vcenter-logs user.
-1538 f.
-Click Add , then click OK .
-1539 1540 1541 This completes the process of adding a least privilege user.
+The name of the tab depends on the credentials you used to log onto the ESXi host. - b.
+Right-click on the Users tab, then click Add. - c.
+Enter rsa-vcenter-logs in the Login field, and choose a strong password. - 3.
+Assign the role to the local user as follows: - a.
+From the Left navigation pane, click on the ESXI host, then click the Permissions tab. - b.
+Right-click in the Permissions table, then click Add Permission. - c.
+In the dialog box, under the Assigned Role drop-down menu, choose RSA Log Capture. - d.
+Under Users and Groups, click Add....
+The Select Users and Groups dialog box is displayed. - e.
+In the dialog box, leave the Domain value as (server), and select the rsa-vcenter-logs user. - f.
+Click Add, then click OK.

+This completes the process of adding a least privilege user.
 When you configure the Log Collector for VMware collection in RSA NetWitness Suite, make sure to enter the credentials for this user in the Add Source dialog box.

-1542 7.2.2 Configure the RSA NetWitness Log Collector for VMware Collection 1543 1544 1545 To configure the RSA NetWitness Log Collection for VMware Collection, go to page 105 in the Log Collection Configuration Guide for RSA NetWitness Platform 11.4, and follow the instructions in the section titled "Configure VMware Event Sources in NetWitness Platform."
-1546 8 VMware Product Installation and Configuration Guide 1547 1548 This section covers all the aspects of installing and configuring the VMware products used to build the example solution.
+7.2.2 Configure the RSA NetWitness Log Collector for VMware Collection

+To configure the RSA NetWitness Log Collection for VMware Collection, go to page 105 in the Log Collection Configuration Guide for RSA NetWitness Platform 11.4, and follow the instructions in the section titled "Configure VMware Event Sources in NetWitness Platform."

+8 VMware Product Installation and Configuration Guide

+This section covers all the aspects of installing and configuring the VMware products used to build the example solution.

-1549 8.1 Prerequisites
+8.1 Prerequisites

-1550 1551 1552 1553 1554 Standa the fol archite Mware Validated Design (VVD) is a blueprint for a Software Defined Data Center (SDDC).
-A and deployment model was used.
-In order to prepare for the implementation of the VVD, review lowing documentation.
-It outlines the preparation and planning phases, contains logical design ectures and design decisions related to the implementation, and assists with the end-to-end as of deploying a VVD:
+The VMware Validated Design (VVD) is a blueprint for a Software Defined Data Center (SDDC).
+A Standard deployment model was used.
+In order to prepare for the implementation of the VVD, review the following documentation.
+It outlines the preparation and planning phases, contains logical design architectures and design decisions related to the implementation, and assists with the end-to-end process of deploying a VVD:

-1555 VMware Validated Design Documentation
+- VMware Validated Design Documentation

-1556 Documentation Structure and Audience (VVD 4.3 , VVD 5.0.1), see Figure 8-1
+- Documentation Structure and Audience (VVD 4.3, VVD 5.0.1), see Figure 8-1.

-1557 Architecture and Design
+- Architecture and Design

-1558 Planning and Preparation Deployment
+- Planning and Preparation Deployment

-1559 Planning and Preparation Upgrade
+- Planning and Preparation Upgrade

-1560 Monitoring and Alerting
+- Monitoring and Alerting

-1561 Backup and Restore
+- Backup and Restore

-1562 Site Protection and Recovery
+- Site Protection and Recovery

-1563 Certificate Replacement
+- Certificate Replacement

-1564 Operational Verification
+- Operational Verification

-1565 IT Automating IT
+- IT Automating IT

-1566 Intelligent Operations
+- Intelligent Operations

-1567 Security and Compliance Configuration for NIST 800-53:
+- Security and Compliance Configuration for NIST 800-53:

-1568 Introduction to Security and Compliance
+- Introduction to Security and Compliance

-1569 ■ Product Applicability Guide for NIST 800-53
+- Product Applicability Guide for NIST 800-53

-1570 ■ Configuration for Compliance with NIST 800-53
+- Configuration for Compliance with NIST 800-53

-1571 ■ Audit Compliance with NIST 800-53
+- Audit Compliance with NIST 800-53

-1572 $Introducing \ VM ware \ Validated \ Design for \ Software-Defined \ Data \ Center \ (\underline{\text{VVD 4.3}}, \underline{\text{VVD 5.0.1}})$
+- Introducing VMware Validated Design for Software-Defined Data Center (VVD 4.3, VVD 5.0.1)

-1573 Design Objectives of VMware Validated Designs (VVD 4.3 , VVD 5.0.1)
+- Design Objectives of VMware Validated Designs (VVD 4.3, VVD 5.0.1)

-1574 Overview of Standard SDDC (VVD 4.3 , VVD 5.0.1)
+- Overview of Standard SDDC (VVD 4.3, VVD 5.0.1)

-1575 VMware Validated Design Architecture and Design (VVD 4.3 , VVD 5.0.1)
+- VMware Validated Design Architecture and Design (VVD 4.3, VVD 5.0.1)

-1576 VMware Validated Design Planning and Preparation (VVD 4.3 , VVD 5.0.1)
+- VMware Validated Design Planning and Preparation (VVD 4.3, VVD 5.0.1)

-1577 1578 VMware Validated Design for Software-Defined Data Center Release Notes (VVD 4.3 , VVD 5.0 , VVD 5.0.1)
+- VMware Validated Design for Software-Defined Data Center Release Notes (VVD 4.3, VVD 5.0, VVD 5.0.1)